Developer Guide

 Alternative 1: Allow

-to handle the checking of whether user input can be parsed into an index, and whether it is a valid index- Pros: No need for a separate
+ViewCommandto handle the checking of whether user input can be parsed into an index, and whether it is a valid index- Pros: No need for a separate

-class. - Cons: Breaks the abstraction where parsing of user input should be done by a
+ViewCommandParserclass and any problems with checking of user input can be isolated to theViewCommandclass. - Cons: Breaks the abstraction where parsing of user input should be done by a

-class instead of aCommand
+Parserclass instead of aCommandclass.

 - Pros: No need for a separate